Why Is The Right Equestrian Sand So Important?

 Sand is the key ingredient in all good arena footing and additives; however, not every kind of sand is suitable for all riding arenas.
 Sand that is well suited for a highly-maintained indoor riding arena might be completely unsuitable for an all-weather, low-maintenance outdoor riding arena.
-Choosing the wrong sand can create problems and be very expensive over time.
-The following are some factors to help you choose the right sand.
+Choosing the wrong sand for riding arenas can create problems and be very expensive over time.
+The following are some factors to help you choose the right equestrian sand.

 Important: The sieve size range to look for will depend on what type of additive you are adding, or if you want a sand-only arena.

 Sand is classified by its size rather than what type of mineral it is.
 Particle size, or grain size, refers to the diameter of a grain of granular material.
 Particles that fall between 0.42 mm and 2 mm in diameter are referred to as ‘sand’ (see chart).
 Most sand has a variety of particle sizes from large to small, known as a gradation.
 Sand gradation is measured by vibrating a sample through a set of known mesh sizes (large to small).
 The percentage of sand that passes each numbered sieve is measured to create a sand gradation report.
 Higher sieve numbers equal smaller grain size, lower sieve numbers equal larger grain size.
 Most equestrian sand suppliers will have prepared gradation reports for the different sands they sell.
 This information will help you determine exactly what type of sand you are buying.
 It will also determine how the sand will perform alone or with a footing amendment.